 The Hemlock-Northern Hardwood Forest that occupies the western half of the Research Forest CHU has much in common with the Hemlock-Northern Hardwood Forest at the Skunk Hollow site.
 Unlike most occurrences of this community, which occur on shallow glacial till soils, steep slopes and frequent bedrock outcrops, this example sits on deep glaciofluvial sandy soils with rolling topography.
-Very few surficial rocks and no bedrock outcrops are present.
-The vegetation, however, is similar to what is found in most examples of nudicaulis), partridge berry (Mitchella repens), beech drops (Epifagus virginiana) and Canada mayflower (Maianthemu m canadense).
+Very few examples of this type.
+The canopy is dominated by a mixture of hemlock, red maple and beech with occasional red oak present as well.
+On the margins of these forests, white pine can often be found in the emergent canopy.
+The moderate sub-canopy and shrub layers are comprised of the canopy species.
+There are occasional forest openings with young pin cherry (Prunus pensylvanica) and striped maple (Acer pensylvanicum).
+Herbs are very sparse and include wild sarsaparilla (Aralia nudicaulis),

+surficial rocks

+and no

+bedrock

+outcrops are

+present.
+The

+vegetation,

+however, is

+similar to

+what is found

+in most